 This brand uses a very simple sales funnel so that prospects do not need to take too many steps to sign up.

-- Homepage – Once customers arrive at the homepage, they are greeted immediately with a signup form.
+- Homepage–Once customers arrive at the homepage, they immediately find a sign-up form.

-- Trial – After the user has submitted their contact information, they will be sent an email where they can start a trial use of the tool.
+- Trial–After the user has submitted their contact information, it will email them where they can start a trial use of the tool.

 Basecamp employs a very short and very effective sales funnel.
-Leads can easily be converted into customers in just two clicks.
+Converting leads into customers in just two clicks.
 It limits the number of chances customers can get away by offering a free trial right away.